Rudolph A. Rodriguez, MD, Chair

 Work as an author or editor for the following company, with compensation as listed:

 - The Clinical Journal of the American Society of Nephrology, receiving compensation for role as Patient Voice Editor.

 Mr. Conway serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - American Association of Kidney Patients, President and Member of Executive Committee, receiving reimbursement for travel expenses.

 - American Society for Nephrology, Member, Transplant Workgroup; Member, Kidney Week Steering Committee; Moderator, Diabetic Kidney Disease Collaborative; receiving reimbursement for travel expenses.

 - Patient Access to Pain Relief Coalition, Chair of the Steering Committee, without compensation.

-- Kidney Health Initiative, Member of Board of Directors, receiving reimbursement for travel expenses.
+- Kidney Health Initiative, Member of Board of Directors, without compensation.

 - University of Washington, Center for Dialysis Innovation, Member of Patient Advisory Board, without compensation.

 - Food and Drug Administration, Chair of Patient Engagement Advisory Committee receiving honoraria.